1. what exactly is the function of the Eastern New Mexico University Police Department (ENMUPD)?

 - General Self-Defense Classes

-Note: This frequently asked question guide is not meant to be all inclusive.
+Note: This FAQ is not meant to be all inclusive.
 It has simply been drafted to answer some of the most frequently asked questions the department fields.